-Consider the number of other aircraft in the circuit, as it can be hard to see other aircraft in the circuit at night.
+Consider the number of other aircraft in the circuit, as it can be hard to see them at night.

-Fly at the Minimum Safe Altitude.
-This can be determined from the MFA figures on the VNCs.
+Fly above the 'minimum elevation figure'.
+This can be determined from the MEF figures on the VNCs.

-Identify local landmarks/lighting patterns – if any disappear such as a neighbouring community –there is a strong likelihood of cloud or fog development.
+Identify local landmarks and lighting patterns – if any disappear, such as a neighbouring community – there is a strong likelihood of cloud or fog development.